 Sequana Medical is required to conduct clinical studies for regulatory approvals and other purposes.
 For example, for approval to market active implantable medical devices ("AIMD") in the United States, the FDA generally requires a prospective clinical study with results that meet pre-specified endpoints for safety and efficacy.
-Sequana Medical's ongoing studies are described in the Annual Report under the captions "alfapump" for liver disease and malignant ascites - Clinical development - Ongoing clinical studies" and "-alfapump DSR® for heart failure - potential chronic treatment for heart failure-induced volume overload - Clinical development - Ongoing and planned clinical studies".
-In addition, in relation to the DSR® product, Sequana Medical will need to seek approval from FDA and/or other regulatory authorities as a drug requiring the company to conduct clinical trials under a different set of rules, which are generally perceived as more stringent than for medical devices.
-See "-Legal and regulatory risks-Seeking and obtaining regulatory approval for medical devices and drugs can be a long, expensive and uncertain process.
+Sequana Medical's studies are described in the Annual Report under the captions "Our Business - Proof-of-concept studies of alfapump in liver disease and cancer", p.
+46 and following, "- Ongoing clinical studies of alfapump in liver disease", p.
+48 and following, "- DSR in heart failure - Pre-clinical and clinical studies of DSR 1.0", p.
+68 and following, and "- Pre-clinical and clinical studies of DSR 2.0", p.
+76 and following.
+In addition, in relation to the DSR® product, Sequana Medical is seeking approval from FDA and/or other regulatory authorities as a drug requiring the Company to conduct clinical trials under a different set of rules, which are generally perceived as more stringent than for medical devices.
+See "- Legal and regulatory risks- Seeking and obtaining regulatory approval for medical devices and drugs can be a long, expensive and uncertain process.
 Strict or changing regulatory regimes, government policies and legislation in any of Sequana Medical's target markets may delay, prohibit or reduce potential sales".

 The clinical studies that Sequana Medical may conduct may be long, expensive and unpredictable processes that can be subject to extensive delays.
 For instance, Sequana Medical has experienced delays in its clinical studies due to the impact of the COVID-19 pandemic.
 Management initially expected that the POSEIDON clinical study would cost around EUR 11 million to complete.
 This was, however, based upon a timeline in which primary endpoint data would be reported mid-year 2021.
-Due to delays associated with the COVID-19 outbreak, enrolment for the study was completed in December 2021, with implantation of the alfapump® device having been completed in the first quarter of 2022 and primary endpoint read-out in the second half of 2022 (although this is subject to further delays in connection with the COVID-19 outbreak).
-These delays will result in further costs to complete the study, with management currently expecting that the study will ultimately cost EUR 12.2 million.
+Due to delays associated with the COVID-19 outbreak, enrolment for the study was completed in December 2021, with implantation of the alfapump® device having been completed in the first quarter of 2022 and primary endpoint read-out in October 2022.
+These delays will result in further costs to complete the study, with management currently expecting that the study will ultimately cost EUR 15.2 million.
 The 12-month delay in Sequana Medical's clinical studies ultimately resulted in EUR 18.6 million in overall running costs during the pendency of the delay.